Halloween Gingerbread House

 • Add the PEEPS® Halloween Marshmallow Toppers to create a graveyard, a pumpkin patch and other scenes on your Haunted Gingerbread House.

-Halloween Gingerbread House - eventstocelebrate.net
+Halloween Gingerbread House FAQ’s

-Be sure to follow along on my Pinterest Halloween board for loads of great ideas for celebrating Halloween!
+AND be sure to follow along on my Pinterest Halloween board for loads of great ideas for celebrating Halloween!
 Happy Haunting!

 2 Comments